 “They could not realize that a girl child also can bear her own as well as her family.
 They felt me kind of burden.
 So they tried to get rid of me as early as possible by forcing me to marriage.
 But I was strongly motivated not to be married at that time.
 I was determined that anyway I have to complete my study.”
 Nasima continues, “I had a dream to be establish, self-earner by hook or cook.
 It led me today to be a graduate.”

 “I am lucky that I could escape my own child marriage.” says Nasima proudly.
-“The girls who are interested for higher study I will take responsibility of them.”
+But 47% of girl child are becoming the victims of child marriage in Bangladesh.
+“The girls who are interested for higher study, I will take responsibility of them.”
 She added saying, “The role which World Vision played to support me, I will do the same for my community girls.
 That’s my dream.
 I am grateful to World Vision for bringing hope in my life.”